 - You can travel comfortably with your luggage.

 If you’re heading outside London, for example, to Dover Port, you can find a reliable taxi from Leicester to Dover Port.
-Locally, companies like A&B Taxis in Leicester offer Leicester taxi services that offer great value for your money.
+Locally, companies like A&B Taxis offer Leicester taxi services that offer great value for your money.

 Final Thoughts